top of page

 Research also shows that pain itself is a learning process.
 Chronic pain often becomes a learned pattern in the brain.
 Treating pain as a guide helps us interrupt those patterns rather than reinforcing them through fear or avoidance.

-Even gentle movement or mindful touch has been shown that it can help reduce pain and support the body in finding new, less reactive pathway.
+Even gentle movement or mindful touch has been shown to help reduce pain and support the body in finding new, less reactive pathways.
 Maybe the saying ought to be 'Pain is no gain!'

 What I’ve Learnt from Pain Being My Guide

-These are my own recommendations and based on personal experience.
-They’re simple and made a differnce to how I felt as I set about recovering.
+These are my own recommendations based on personal experience.
+They’re simple and made a difference to how I felt as I set about recovering.

-5. Move - movement really does help.
+5. Move—movement really does help.
 Movement doesn’t have to be dramatic.
-Getting out of bed, standing up from a chair, walking a few steps - these all count.
-These small movements build confidence, circulation and momentum.
+Getting out of bed, standing up from a chair, walking a few steps—all count.
+These small movements build confidence, circulation, and momentum.
 Rest is important too, mentally and physically, and you’ll know the difference between kindness and indulgence.

 6. Have support.
 Recovery is always easier with people around you.
 A bit of reassurance or practical help takes pressure off your system and lets you focus on healing rather than coping alone.
 Share how you are feeling.
 Speaking about the pain makes it less isolating.

 8. Remember that recovery is not linear.
 Healing doesn’t unfold in straight lines.
-I had days when everything felt easier, followed by days when my body felt as if it has slipped backwards.
-This isn’t failure, it’s biology.
+I had days when everything felt easier, followed by days when my body felt as if it had slipped backwards.
+This isn’t failure; it’s biology.
 Progress often happens in waves, not steps.
 Trust the direction, not the day-to-day fluctuations.

 A common trap after injury is comparing what you used to do with what you can do now.
 That time will return.
 Early on, comparison just creates frustration and pressure.